duskconductor/duskconductor/README.md

 I might offer you a position on our **dream team**.
 We're two dudes that are making no profit but we have **amazing synergy** and a Keurig Coffee machine. **(Remote positions only.)**

 We currently have a no-payment internship open.
-Required experience in C++, C#, .NET, Java, JavaScript, Node, Express, MongoDB, Postgre SQL, Sequelize, Mongoose, Docker, Puppet, Jenkins, Apachi NiFi, AWS, TensorFlow, Django, Python, Ruby, Rails, Pascal, FORTRAN, and 20 years of experience in Golang.
+Required experience in C++, C#, .NET, Java, JavaScript, React, Node, Express, MongoDB, Postgre SQL, Scala, Sequelize, Mongoose, Docker, Puppet, Jenkins, Apachi NiFi, AWS, TensorFlow, Django, Python, Rust, Scala, Ruby, Rails, Pascal, FORTRAN, and 20 years of experience in Golang.

 40 hours a week; remote.